 Positioning Assemblies: Because of the above-mentioned benefits, Dupont™ Vespel® parts are widely used in vacuum pickup systems, carrying devices, and positioning assemblies.

 Wafer Guides: Wafer guides made from DuPont™ Vespel® withstand process temperatures up to 288°C (550°F) without damage or deformation.
 The resilience of Vespel® and its low thermal conductivity help avoid buildup of thermal stresses in wafers.
 In addition, DuPont™ Vespel® minimizes particulate contamination.

 Vacuum Pickup Strips & Tips: Parts and wafer carriers made from DuPont™ Vespel® are milled to 1-3 mm thick in order to permit air passages.
 DuPont™ Vespel® has the strength to hold up in these extremely thin sections, and this resilience helps protect wafers from handling damage.
 The material’s ease of machining helps produce accurate high quality parts consistently.
 DuPont™ Vespel® can be machined into intricate designs which may include slots and undercuts.

 thyssenkrupp Engineered Plastics Is the DuPont™ Vespel® Authorized Distributor for Eastern US and Canada

 The thyssenkrupp Engineered Plastics Division of ThyssenKrupp Materials NA is your DuPont™ appointed authorized distributor of Authentic Vespel® Shapes in the Eastern United States and Canada.
-Request a quote today.
+Request a quote today or contact us for more information.
 One of our experienced sales staff will be happy to assist you with pricing and material selection if you need.